JLKwong/CollegeMove/index.md

 # FAQ

 ## How do I use College Move?
 Head over to [this link](https://collegemove.sardija.repl.co/), and explore schools using the filters available.
-We recommend that you  choose 4 reach schools, 2 target schools, and 2 safety schools.
+We recommend that you  choose 4 reach schools, 2 target schools, and 2 safety schools:
 **[https://collegemove.sardija.repl.co/](https://collegemove.sardija.repl.co/)**
 By default, the lists in each category will show the colleges that ranked best overall in our analyses first.
 If you don't feel that a particular college is not a good fit for you, you can scroll down to check out the next best college in that category.
 You can also personalize these lists using filters.

+## Aren't the colleges in your reach list expensive?

+All of these colleges will cover 100% of the cost of attendance for low-income students, which is less than the cost of community college.
+You won't have to take a part-time job or student loans to cover your education.

+## Isn't it risky to dedicate 4 colleges on my transfer list to reach schools?

+Choosing 2 safety schools and 2 target schools already guarantees that you'll transfer to a college.
+The 4 reach schools give you a decent shot at transfrering to a college with:
+ - Personalized instruction with lower student-to-faculty ratios (class sizes averaging 10 or less)
+ - More classes offered, career services, internship opportunities, research opportunities, larger libraries, and higher-quality lab equipment with more spending per student ($50,000+ per year)
+ - High-quality instruction with more full-time, tenured professors who are experts in their fields (80%-100% full-time, ~33% tenured)
+ - Networking opportunities with high-achieving and influential students

 ## Does College Move collect my data?
 No. We tailor college lists based on generic criteria that you can change in the filters.
 We do not ask for any personal information or otherwise collect any data to filter the College Move list.